Recovery Programme Details

 - Learning to play chess (to exercise the brain but also strategic in learning lessons regarding actions/consequences behaviour in recovery)

 - Movie times (with a spiritual and educational focus)

-During phase 1 &2 clients are taught relaxation techniques to de-stress without use of chemical substances.
+During phase 1 &2 clients are taught relaxation techniques to de-stress without the use of chemical substances.

-Topics include: denial, self-worth, addiction, co-dependency, relapse prevention etc. Most lectures include a home assignment, to be competed and handed in the following day.
+Topics include denial, self-worth, addiction, co-dependency, relapse prevention etc. Most lectures include a home assignment, to be completed and handed in the following day.